heritage-happenings/heritage-happenings.github.io/residents-council/minutes/2023/2023-02-24-hotm-residents-council-meeting-notes.md

 The last pieces of the Morgan renovation and dining room refresh are nearly in place.
 Some new pieces of furniture will be arriving.
 There are four units slated for renovation.
 Larger one or two bedroom units will have washers and ventless dryers.

 A computer has been installed in the library to allow access to the library catalog.
-The new voice over Internet protocol is being rolled out now.
+The new voice over Internet protocol (VOIP) is being rolled out now.
 A roll out of the new Internet will happen soon.
-We are looking into the challenges of connecting to the Friendship Hall and mcGinley room TVs.
+We are looking into the challenges of connecting to the Dining Room Phones, Friendship Hall and McGinley Room TVs.

 There have been a lot of marketing updates.
 We are now running a lot more ads digitally, rather than in print.
 We are seeing a lot of expanded traffic.
 As a result, Patti and I are running a lot more tours.
 We have four units that have been spoken for.

 We have started working with Next Village.
 We will be doing a large group tour for seniors in March.

 Patrick Alexander: We now have new telephone numbers.
 Are the old numbers going away?
 Jeff Brenner: I believe we don't have any changes to the main number lines.
+I'm not satisfied with the auto attendance from a marketing perspective from also from a communication perspective.

+Martha Torres: One of the questions with this new phone system you're rolling now, is that with a direct number if have an emergency on you can call the Henderson clinic directly.
+You don't to have to look up extensions - which could be a scary situation.
+Jeff Brenner: Residents should be able to call any department directly and not have to wait for extensions if they have that direct number.

 Nancy Stent: It would really help for us to know ahead of time the phone was going to change.
 Jeff: We did not expect any kind of end user issues.
 Shame on us for not knowing better.

 Nancy Stent: When I was making the move into retirement, I found a fantastic Club Heritage event that existed and it has not been replaced.
 Jeff: My goal is to boost up Club Heritage and build that kind of network again.

+Jeff Brenner: Everyone: we did not expect there to be any user and issues.
+We didn't expect that this is actually going to cause a new user and issues.
+Shame on us for not knowing better because that seems to cause user issues in some degree or another...So we want to make sure that wherever we're engaging in activities or entertainment that's it's going as smoothly as possible.
+The burden is not placed on the residents to fix any issues that come up.

 ## NHA/Operations Report ~ Hanh Ta